top of page

 When incidents are framed in terms of rule-breaking, the organisational response is often predictable.
 More rules are written.
 More procedures are added.
 More emphasis is placed on compliance.

-So ironically, more rules can create the very conditions that lead to further deviations.
+Ironically, more rules can create the very conditions that lead to further deviations.

 There are important questions about how maintenance decisions are made under operational pressure, particularly when guidance is incomplete or relies on judgement.